VinceSMC/sandbox/enchantments.md

-# Enchantment files
+## Enchantments

-Enchantment files define enchantments that can be applied to compatible items.
+Enchantment files define enchantments that can be applied to certain items.
 A definition may wrap a Minecraft enchantment or provide custom behavior through events and effects.

-SMC-Enchantments recursively loads lowercase `.yml` files from `enchantments/`.
-The file name, without `.yml`, is the enchantment ID.
-Subfolders organize files only and do not become part of the ID, so every file name must be unique across the complete `enchantments/` folder.

-This page owns the composition of an enchantment file.
-Detailed event, effect, filter, progression, condition, configured-item, and application-cost catalogs will remain separate shared references as that documentation is added.

-## Syntax
+### Syntax
 ```yaml
 enabled: BOOLEAN